arpadp/javascript-jira-to-actionableagile/README.md

 ## About The Project

 Problem statement:
-I want to have a data driven approach on how teams work by using jira as the single point of truth and https://analytics.actionableagile.com to interpret the results.
+I want to have a data driven approach to view teams flow by using jira as the single point of truth and https://analytics.actionableagile.com to interpret the results.
 This tool is used to convert a json, from a jira rest api server, to a csv fomratted for analytics.